Chris Ridgeway

 Chris Wareing is an English professional wrestler, better known by his ring name Chris Ridgeway.
-He is a former PROGRESS World Champion and one-half of the GHC Junior Heavyweight Tag Team Championship with Daga.
-He currently works as a freelancer for promotions such as Westside Xtreme Wrestling (wXw), Pro Wrestling Noah, and Progress Wrestling.
+He currently performs on the British independent circuit, predominantly for Revolution Pro Wrestling (RevPro) and Progress Wrestling, where He is a former one-time PROGRESS World Champion.
+He is best known for his time in Pro Wrestling Noah, where former two-time GHC Junior Heavyweight Tag Team Champion with Daga and Yoshinari Ogawa.

 Professional wrestling career

 Independent circuit (2012–present)

 Wareing participated at ICW Why Aye Man!, an event produced by Insane Championship Wrestling on 2 April 2016, where he suffered a loss against Kenny Williams.
 He took part in the wXw 16 Carat Gold 2020 Tournament, where he fell short to Mike Bailey in a first-round match from 6 March 2020.
 Wareing worked in a match for International Pro Wrestling: United Kingdom, at IPW Undisputed II on 23 December 2018, where he unsuccessfully challenged Kip Sabian for the IPW:UK World Championship.
 He also competed in the defunct Defiant Wrestling promotion where he faced the champion Walter and El Phantasmo in a three-way match for the Defiant Internet Championship on 3 December 2018 at Defiant Loaded #1.